asthakesharwani04/asthakesharwani04/README.md

 # 💫 About Me:
-I am a Web developer , and AWS enthusiast.
-Like working on projects that solves , real -life problems.
-I am a fresher 2025 graduate and have built a few(6-8 ) project on  mern stack and also intrested in learning AI and integrating it with my projects<br>
+Hi!
+I’m a Web Developer and AWS enthusiast who enjoys creating practical, real-world projects.
+I work mainly with the MERN stack and I’m now exploring AI to make my applications smarter and more impactful.
+I’m a 2025 graduate, always learning and experimenting with new technologies.<br>

 ## 🌐 Socials: